Chuck Wilson (multimedia executive): Music

 During his tenure at Priority Records, Wilson worked extensively on several projects, including the Training Day original soundtrack which he A&R'd.
 In 2001, Wilson left his position as Director of A&R at Priority Records to found the independent label, Babygrande Records.
 Wilson said, "Early on, when I saw the whole consolidation trend starting to occur with major labels, I decided to branch out and start a small indie label".
 Babygrande was initially funded by the money Wilson made from selling his scripts to Hollywood and operated from Wilson's apartment.
 The label has released over two hundred titles, including albums from M.O.P., GZA of Wu-Tang Clan, U-God of Wu-Tang Clan, Raekwon The Chef of Wu-Tang Clan, Brand Nubian, Grand Puba, Jedi Mind Tricks, Army Of The Pharaohs, Canibus, Hi-Tek and Sa-Ra, among others.

-In 2004, SOHH recognized Wilson as a "player to watch".
+In 2004, SOHH (Support Online Hip Hop)) recognized Wilson as a "player to watch".
 He was also named one of Billboard Magazine's 2005 Power Players.
 He has also been cited as an authority on piracy by Billboard Magazine.

 Television

 Wilson served as Director of Business Affairs at Black Entertainment Television.
 Among other initiatives, Wilson assisted with the company's launch of its first made for television feature film division, BET Pictures and the production of its initial ten "Arabesque Films".
-The original slate of ten films was historic in that they represented the largest single slate of African-American themed films ever produced.
+The original slate of ten films was historic in that it represented the largest single slate of African-American themed films ever produced.

-New Media
+Technology

 In 2006, Wilson and several other partners formed Triumph Media Holdings, Inc which launched the first Hip-Hop social media network, Crackspace.
 The press dubbed the website, "A Myspace/YouTube for hip-hop".
 In 2008, the site re-launched under the name iHipHop.

+Sports

+In 1992 Wilson was an intern at ProServ.

+In 2022, Wilson launched Babygrande Golf and described its current mission to support the worldwide growth and development of junior golf.
+Since its launch, Babygrande Golf has sponsored tournaments with the AJGA, PGA Tour Player Cameron Champ's Mack Champ Invitational, and recently announced the Babygrande DC Classic, a new tournament and partnership with the AJGA and the National Links Trust.

+Wilson currently holds board positions with the National Links Trust and The Cameron Champ Foundation.